farooqkz/chooj/README.md

  - Chatting works in all rooms.
 Sending text and voice is supported.
 You can view incoming text, voice and photos.
  - Voice call partially works.
  - Very experimental and unreliable push notification support which you can enable it in Settings
+ - You can join public rooms.
+But there is [a bug](https://github.com/farooqkz/chooj/issues/66) which you must restart the app after joining.
  - The Cow says "Please wait" to you kindly :))

 ### How to help?